chiasabah/chiasabah/README.md

 <!---
-- 👋 Hi, I’m @HungerDebugger
+- 👋 Hi, I’m @chiasabah
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->
-Hi 👋 My name is @HungerDebugger
+Hi 👋 My name is @chiasabah
 ================================

 Software Engineer
 -----------------

-I started learning programming at 9 and have been loving it ever since!
-I'm currently a university student and have experience with Java, C#, Python, Bash, VB.NET, HTML, JavaScript and CSS.
+I started coding at a young age and have been enjoying it ever since!
+I'm currently a university student.
+I have experience with Java, C#, Python, Bash, VB.NET, JavaScript.
 I would love to collaborate on projects that contribute to the community and look forward to doing more of that in the future.

-*   🌍  I'm based in UK
+*   🌍  I'm based in the UK.
-*   🧠  I'm currently getting familiar with the Linux Environment.
+*   🧠  I'm currently a student.
-*   ⚡  I'm secretly in love with debugging code...
-Don't tell anyone else!
+*   ⚡  I enjoy debugging code...

 ### Skills
 <p align="left">